MySQL replication between on-premise environment and Amazon Aurora via the internet

 Specify the position you noted down and set up replication with the on-premises side.

-The last number, 1, is required as it enables TLS connection.
+The last number, 1, is required as it enables TLS connections.

-Now we have successfully established replication between on-premises and Aurora.
+This allowed us to successfully set up replication between on-premises and Aurora.

 Conclusion